 Optional forms of payment are available in addition to the normal forms of payment listed above.
 You may elect one of the following forms of payment if you feel it better suits your personal needs.
-Only your (same-sex or opposite-sex) spouse, partner in a civil union or Domestic Partner can be your beneficiary if you elect one of the following Joint and Survivor Benefit Payment Options.
+Only your (same-sex or opposite-sex) spouse, partner in a civil union, or Domestic Partner can be your beneficiary if you elect one of the following Joint and Survivor Benefit Payment Options.

-The election of an optional form of payment must be made in writing during the 30- to 180-day period before payments are scheduled to start.
-Once made, you may change an election at any time within this window prior to the Annuity Starting Date.
+The election of an optional form of payment must be made in writing in the 30- to 180-day period before payments are scheduled to start.
+Once made, you may change an election at any time within this window prior to the Annuity Starting Date (see the Glossary on page 46).
 No changes may be made after payments have begun.